LievenGeryl/voteshoppkh/README.md

 There are 3 "paths" you can take & max out every month.
 It also resets every month.
 I was thinking 10-10-10, although that is an issue for february.
 For an outlier like that, I suggest something like a voting event during february, where one vote counts as two for the progress.
 These paths I spoke of would be, as you guessed it, the path of the PVMer, PKer & Skiller.

+How to access these "paths" and see your progress?
+Well, we change the functionality of the ::vote command to display the interface.
+When they press the "vote" button for their chosen path, they get redirected to the vote page, but this way we know **what** path they're voting for.

 ## **Keep in shop**